 We strive to create a warm and loving environment where your child will flourish.
 Our early years’ program honours the young child’s need for connectedness to this world, with nurturing rhythms, quality sensory experiences and engagement in the real work of childhood: play.

-Two Year early Childhood program
+early Childhood program

 The Kindergarten has received an overall rating of Exceeding the National Standard.